Harlestone Village Institute

 Harlestone Village Institute Fund Raising

 The village Institute is a valued facility.
 However, its future depends on the community supporting it, both through attending events and donations.
 Why not join the 200 club.
 This is the institute "lottery".
 Every month there is a first prize of £100 and runner up prizes as well.
 It costs just £2 per month for a ticket.
 Contact us for an application form.
 Or click application form to download a copy.
-Support you local village hall, or lose it.

-Harlestone Village Institute: Weddings, Parties and Special Events
+Harlestone Village Institute Events

 Harlestone Village Institute is the perfect place for your special event.
 Set in fantastic countryside and large enough to create your own unique Harlestone Village occasion and atmosphere.
+You can see how people have decorated the hall for parties and weddings in the photographs below.

 The hall has its own car park and we can usually arrange overflow parking in an adjacent field for larger events.